VBAndCs/VB.NET-Razor/README.md

+# Note:
+I use a better way in https://github.com/VBAndCs/Vazor-DotNetCore2 to make use of tag helpers and other Razor capabililties.

 This is a working VB.NET ASP.NET MVC Core Razor sample!
 I implemented a simple VBRazorViewEngine in the VbRazor project.
 To use VBRazorViewEngine in the web project: